drrrho/net-async-webservice-lxd/README.md

     Requests a join token to add a cluster member.

+    - `body`: cluster, required

+            properties:
+              server_name:
+                description: The name of the new cluster member
+                example: lxd02
+                type: string
+            title: ClusterMembersPost represents the fields required to request a join token to add a member to the cluster.
+            type: object

 - **cluster**

     Gets the current cluster configuration.

     Updates the entire cluster configuration.

+    - `body`: cluster, required

+            description: |-
+              ClusterPut represents the fields required to bootstrap or join a LXD cluster.
+            properties:
+              cluster_address:
+                description: The address of the cluster you wish to join
+                example: 10.0.0.1:8443
+                type: string
+              cluster_certificate:
+                description: The expected certificate (X509 PEM encoded) for the cluster
+                example: X509 PEM certificate
+                type: string
+              cluster_password:
+                description: The trust password of the cluster you're trying to join
+                example: blah
+                type: string
+              enabled:
+                description: Whether clustering is enabled
+                example: true
+                type: boolean
+              member_config:
+                description: List of member configuration keys (used during join)
+                example: []
+                items:
+                  $ref: '#/definitions/ClusterMemberConfigKey'
+                type: array
+              server_address:
+                description: The local address to use for cluster communication
+                example: 10.0.0.2:8443
+                type: string
+              server_name:
+                description: Name of the cluster member answering the request
+                example: lxd01
+                type: string
+            type: object

 - **cluster\_member**